10adavis/DESeq2_fGSEA_Flow/README.md

 4. Reminds you to capture essential metadata, in a consistent format, in this readme file - simply fill in the blanks in the pre-drafted report below.
 5. Can be run on a typical PC, on most operating systems, including Windows, Mac, and Linux, for free.
 6. Developed and shared as a fully open source, version controlled repository using GitHub, the most popular code hosting platform for version control and collaboration.
-7. Generate comprehensive html reports that can be easily shared with stakeholders and captured in ELN reports.
+7. Analyses can be quickly and easily reproduced by any other user when used in conjunction with git and GitHub.
-8. Analyses can be quickly and easily reproduced by any other user when used in conjunction with git and GitHub.
-9. Automatically export the results as a single file for quick upload to Ingenuity Pathway Analysis (IPA) as a single dataset.
+8. Automatically export the results as a single file for quick upload to Ingenuity Pathway Analysis (IPA) as a single dataset.

 ## Requirements: